Understanding Sleep Apnea

 Home Sleep Test (HST) – A Convenient Option

 If recommended, we offer a Home Sleep Test (HST)a simple and effective way to monitor your sleep patterns in the comfort of your own bed.
-This convenient alternative eliminates the need for
+This convenient alternative eliminates the need for an in-lab sleep study while providing reliable results.
+The HST is designed to track key indicators of sleep apnea,

 Breathing and Airflow